hegerdes/homepage/content/blog/2025-05-k8s-annonymus-auth.md

 +++
-title = "Follow Up: Let's talk about anonymous access to Kubernetes" description = "Raesene's Ramblings posted a great article about Kubernetes default enabled anonymous-auth setting.
+title = "Follow Up: Let's talk about anonymous access to Kubernetes" description = "Rory McCune posted a great article about Kubernetes default enabled anonymous-auth setting.
 But it can't always be disabled, nevertheless k8s evolves fast and now offers more granular control." date = '2025-05-22'

 [taxonomies]